sonia0409/StayFit/planning.md

 - user can mark the logs if complete or not - add color (red or green)
 - user can view the summary of all the workout logs.
 - user can enter the duration of the workout or sets of the workout

+// hardcode for demo. dont need to show in demo even.
 - users can sign up to use the app
 - users should be able to login and logout the app